IBM/aspera-cli/docs/README.erb.md

 <%=tool%> expects the same payload for creation.
 <%=tool%> automatically populates this payload like this:

-- `file_id` : the id of the folder to share whose path is specified in the command line
+- `file_id` : the ID of the folder to share whose path is specified in the command line
 - `access_levels` : are set by default to full access.
-- `tags` : are set with expected values for AoC: user name who creates, and workspace in which the shared folder is created.
+- `tags` : are set with expected values for AoC: username who creates, and workspace in which the shared folder is created.
 - `access_type` and `access_id` : need to be set by the user, or using special key as follows.

 To change `access_levels`, just provide the list of levels in the `@json:` payload.

-In order to declare/create the shared folder in the workspace, a special value for `access_id` is used: `ASPERA_ACCESS_KEY_ADMIN_WS_[workspace id]]`.
+In order to declare/create the shared folder in the workspace, a special value for `access_id` is used: `ASPERA_ACCESS_KEY_ADMIN_WS_[workspace ID]]`.
 This is conveniently set by <%=tool%> using an empty string for the pseudo key `with`.
 In order to share a folder with a different, special tags are set, but this is conveniently done by <%=tool%> using the `as` key.

 The following optional additional helper keys are supported by <%=tool%>:

 - `with` : Recipient of shared folder.
-Can be a user name, a group name, or a workspace name. <%=tool%> will resolve the name to the proper type and id in fields `access_type` and `access_id`.
+Can be a username, a group name, or a workspace name. <%=tool%> will resolve the name to the proper type and ID in fields `access_type` and `access_id`.
 If the value is the empty string, then it declares the shared folder in the workspace (first action to do, see below).
 - `link_name` : The name of the link file created in the user's home folder for private links.
 - `as` : The name of the link file created in the user's home folder for admin shared folders.